nestjs/docs.nestjs.com/content/pipes.md

 }
 ```

 We want to ensure that any incoming request to the create method contains a valid body.
 So we have to validate the three members of the `createCatDto` object.
-We could do this inside the route handler method, but doing so is not ideal as it would break the **single responsibility rule** (SRP).
+We could do this inside the route handler method, but doing so is not ideal as it would break the **single responsibility principle** (SRP).

 Another approach could be to create a **validator class** and delegate the task there.
 This has the disadvantage that we would have to remember to call this validator at the beginning of each method.